mandraga/solarmining/README.md

 When the battery is empty we set a bios boot on alarm in one or more days.

+### Installation

+.
+Enable the large Venus image
+.
+Edit your config files from the sample files.
+Add your installation ID, machines, and Hiveos keys.
+.
+Enable SSH on your Venus
+.
+SCP the config files to ~/solarmining/confidentiel/ .
+Enable the node red on your Venus
+.
+Connect to the node red and copy Flow victron available power.json Flow ManageHiveosMiners.json into new flows .
+Edit the Mqtt nodes to use your system address.
+.
+Deploy

 ### Example of what it could do with 12 miners:

 Today we have 4kw of excess power, and no battery: at 9h we boot 10 miners, 2 are mining at 800 Watts the 8 others are iddle.